arfinmahmudshiblu/Sentiment-analysis--RNN-TF-IDF-Vectorizer/README.md

 # Sentiment-analysis--RNN-TF-IDF-Vectorizer
-By using RNN final acuracy is
+By using RNN final acuracy is 79.90%
-Accuracy: 79.90%